 What is a going concern opinion?

 Two outcomes trigger a modified opinion.
-First, if the going concern basis of accounting is inappropriate — the entity genuinely cannot continue operating — but management has prepared the financial statements on a going concern basis anyway, ISA 570.23 requires an adverse opinion.
-Second, if material uncertainty exists and the financial statements do not include adequate disclosures about that uncertainty, ISA 570.24 requires a qualified or adverse opinion under ISA 705.
+If the going concern basis of accounting is inappropriate (the entity genuinely cannot continue operating) but management has prepared the FS on a going concern basis anyway, ISA 570.23 requires an adverse opinion.
+If material uncertainty exists and the FS do not include adequate disclosures about that uncertainty, ISA 570.24 requires a qualified or adverse opinion under ISA 705 .

 ISA 570 (Revised 2024) adds a new layer.
 Under paragraphs 33 and 34, every auditor's report must now include either a "Going Concern" section (when no material uncertainty exists) or a "Material Uncertainty Related to Going Concern" section.
 For listed entities, the revised standard requires the auditor to describe how the going concern evaluation was performed, regardless of the conclusion reached.